Node Architecture

 - PTY handles input/output

-- Terminal data streamed to web UI
+- Terminal data streamed to the praxis TUI

 - Supports resize, Ctrl+C, etc.